 Poultry producers growing more than 100 birds at any one time need to:

-- apply for a Food Authority licence online or download an application form, print and post it
+- apply for a Food Authority licence online - external site or download an application form, print and post it

 - meet relevant standards